hean01/hean01.github.io/content/post/degassing-mead.md

 +++

 I read up on degassing process before bottling the mead and found the approach of using vacuum do draw out the gas from the mead.
-Further digging, I found that someone used a manual vacuum pump used for resealing opened wine bottles, which seemed like an easy solution.
+After some more digging into the subject I found that a manual vacuum pump, used for resealing opened wine bottles could be used for the purpose.
+This seemed to be a very simple approach to degassing.
+No need to dipping a tool that need to santized to swirl the mead.
+Just put the cap into the damejean and pump.

 Went to the supermarket here in Sweden and bough a product named *"Vacu Vin - Wine saver"*, which includes a pump and a cap, with option to